Maurizio R. Sabini, Ph.D., RA, Int'l Assoc. AIA

 His research has mainly dealt with architectural theory, such as his studies on Louis I. Kahn, on "memory" in architecture (culminated in his dissertation), on Dutch "Pragmatic Modernism" and, more recently, on the "critical project".
 He has also conducted research on urbanism, such as his studies for the Arsenale of Venice, urban housing, waterfronts and, more recently, on "infrastructure and the just city."

 He has a record of publications (including the Italian translation and critical editing of Learning from Las Vegas) and articles on international magazines, such as Casabella, Rassegna, Domus, Area, AND, The Plan and The Journal of Architectural Education.
 He has been invited to lecture internationally at various universities, including the University of Trieste, Genoa and the Polytechnic of Milan in Italy, the Escuela Tecnica Superior de Arquitectura de Barcelona, the Accademia di Architettura in Mendrisio (Ticino, Switzerland).
 He has participated in several international conferences and symposia.
-From 2006 till 2011 he envisioned and lead the annual symposium "The Kent State Forum on the City" at Kent State University Florence (Italy), as a multi-disciplinary platform for study, reflection and discussion on the ongoing transformations of European cities.
+From 2006 till 2011 he envisioned and led the annual symposium "The Kent State Forum on the City" at Kent State University Florence (Italy), as a multi-disciplinary platform for study, reflection and discussion on the ongoing transformations of European cities.
 Bi-lingual proceedings have been published by Alinea, Florence (Italy).
+Since 2016, he has been serving as Editor-in-Chief of The Plan Journal.

 Laurea in Architettura, Istituto Universitario di Architettura di Venezia, Italy, 1981